visualopsholdings/tinylogo/README.md

 ### 13 Jun 2023
 - Finally created a sketch with decent amount of logic that allows 2 buttons to be pressed to drive 2 colored LEDs called trafficlights.lgo

+### 14 Jun 2023
+- Logo sketches are a thing now!
+The .lgo file can contain the pin definitions and all the writes and reads.
+Use the flashcode tool to write new LOGO compiled code right into your sketch.